capitalJT/capitaljt.github.io/_posts/2016-07-09-git-resources.md

 ### Git Add

-This adds all files in the repository to staging
+Adds all files in the repository to staging

     git add .

-This adds, modifies, and removes index entries to match the working tree.
+Adds, modifies, and removes index entries to match the working tree.

     git add --all

-This used interactive mode.
+Interactive mode.

     git add -i

-**look at git patch skitch note**
+**Look at git patch skitch note**

-This is a wildcard that tells git to only stage files with html extensions
+Wildcard that tells git to only stage files with html extensions

     git add *.html

 ---

 ### Git Remove